How to cure a hangover with a mountain bike ride - MBR

 Don't spend all day in bed

-It’d be nice if we could start every ride feeling fresh as a daisy, but the fact is, hangovers happen.
-Here’s how to deal with them, how to reduce their severity and duration, and how to get out there and ride anyway.
+It’d be nice if we could start every ride feeling fresh, but hangovers happen.
+Here’s how to deal with them and how to get out there and ride anyway.

 Concentration and coordination